gillishermans/SIGI_results/README.md

 ### Example 2
-With alpha = 1.0, rectangular shapes, both operations, overlap allowed.
+With alpha = 1.0, rectangular shapes, both operations and overlap allowed.
 Additional post split applied, that splits large shapes when cut in half by other shapes.

 <p float="left">